Can I Watch Cable on a Roku TV?

 Follow these steps to connect the devices:

-- Press the “Home” button on your remote to access the home screen.
+- Turn on the TV and press the Home button on your remote to access the home screen.

 - If you plugged everything in correctly and the TV recognized the cable box, your AV card/block will display a small preview of what’s currently on the cable screen.